isaacullah/isaacullah.github.io/_posts/2017-02-22-2017-SDSU-Experimental-Archaeology-Workshop.md

 #### 4) Engaged in participant observation, and reflexive scientific practice.

-i.
-Students designed their own experiments, noting also their reasoning and experiences as well as the results. ii.
-Conducted interviews with student participants after engaging in the use of stone tools as ancient people did. iii.
-Ensured reflexive practice and anthropological insights were integral to the activities.
+* Students designed their own experiments, noting also their reasoning and experiences as well as the results.
+* Conducted interviews with student participants after engaging in the use of stone tools as ancient people did.
+* Ensured reflexive practice and anthropological insights were integral to the activities.

 <figure>
 	<a href="/images/ExArchPhotos/OI000016.jpg""><img src="/images/ExArchPhotos/OI000016.jpg" alt="SDSU Anthro students experience using stone tools to butcher a goat."></a>
 	<figcaption>SDSU Anthro students experience using stone tools to butcher a goat.</figcaption>
 </figure>

+***

 I've edited a short YouTube video of the workshop, which you can watch here: